HardlyDifficult/Tutorials/Quaternions.md

 Lerp, or **l**inear int**erp**olation, for rotations is very similar to Slerp.
 It follows a straight line between rotations instead of curving to ensure a constant angular velocity like Slerp does.

-You can use Slerp the exact same way you use Lerp.
+You can use Lerp the exact same way you use Slerp.
 For example:

 ```csharp
 transform.rotation = Quaternion.Lerp(